-- Foundational Knowledge of Public Health and Health Sciences: Students will gain foundational knowledge for proficiency in basic epidemiologic principles, including diseases and disorders, surveillance techniques, statistical applications, and data presentation. - Communication Skills: Students will demonstrate effective oral and written communication skills both individually and in groups.
+- 1. Foundational Knowledge of Public Health and Health Sciences: Students will gain foundational knowledge for proficiency in basic epidemiologic principles, including diseases and disorders, surveillance techniques, statistical applications, and data presentation. - 2.
+Communication Skills: Students will demonstrate effective oral and written communication skills both individually and in groups. - 3.
+Healthcare Delivery Systems: Students will be able to identify how various healthcare systems affect the services they provide and quality of care delivered. - 4.
+Employability Skills: Students will demonstrate key employability skills including development of resumes, personal statements, and interview skills.

-- Healthcare Delivery Systems: Students will be able to identify how various healthcare systems affect the services they provide and quality of care delivered. - Employability Skills: Students will demonstrate key employability skills including development of resumes, personal statements, and interview skills - Legal and Ethical Responsibilities: Students will understand accepted ethical practices with respect to regulations, polices, laws and legislative rights of citizens. - Health care maintenance: students will understand the fundamentals of wellness, healthy behaviors, and the prevention of disease.
+- 5. Legal and Ethical Responsibilities: Students will understand accepted ethical practices with respect to regulations, policies, laws and legislative rights of citizens. - 6.
+Health care maintenance: students will understand the fundamentals of wellness, healthy behaviors, and the prevention of disease.